 At the start of each billing period, a new statement will be generated.
 This is called the draft statement.
 This statement will remain in draft mode for the entirety of the billing period.
 On the draft statement, administrators can add additional charges and discounts.
 Parents cannot see the draft statement.
 Parents will not be notified of any modifications made to charges while a statement is in draft mode.
 At the close of the billing period, the statement will be posted to the student’s account and can no longer be edited.
 Parents will be notified at this time.

-In addition, any activity, such as payments, credits, and refunds, will be listed in the Activity Since Last Statement section of the draft statement.
+In addition, any activity, such as payments, credits, and refunds, will be listed in the Posted Transactions section of the draft statement.
 These cannot be directly edited, but they will appear on the statement once it posts to the student’s account.

 All historical statements are viewable and exportable in a PDF format.
-These can be found at the bottom of a student’s billing account page.
+These can be found by clicking the View all statements link located under the Pending charges section.
 If there has been an error made on a statement that has already posted, check out our article on correcting past statements.